tobychui/ArOZ-Omega-Online/README.md

 #4. refresh, and your files are ready to be streamed from your server.<br>
 </h4>
 <h3>
-#Design for web server with large capacity and low processing power
+#Design for web server with large capacity and low processing power<br><br>
-#eg. Raspberry pi / Oragne pi / Banana pi w/ 16GB TF card or above
+#eg. Raspberry pi / Oragne pi / Banana pi w/ 16GB TF card or above<br>
 </h3>
 <h5>
-#Sepcial thanks to Yami Odymel for TOCAS UI and Saren for the online content viewer
+#Sepcial thanks to Yami Odymel for TOCAS UI and Saren for the online content viewer<br>
-#No CopyRight, free to share and modify, non commercial use only.
+#No CopyRight, free to share and modify, non commercial use only.<br>
 #By-product of ArOZ System feat.
-IMUS Laboratory.
+IMUS Laboratory.<br>
 </h5>